Nassim Boujellab: Arminia Bielefeld

 On 28 June 2023, Boujellab joined Arminia Bielefeld, newly relegated from the 2.
 Bundesliga.

 TSV Havelse

 Boujellab joined TSV Havelse ahead of the 2025–26 season on a one-year contract after his contract with Bielefeld expired.

+Jahn Regensburg

+After only one season with Havelse, Boujellab joined Jahn Regensburg on a two-year contract.

 International career

 Boujellab was born in Germany, and is Moroccan by descent holding dual citizenship.
 Boujellab was called up to the Morocco under-23 national team for the first time in September 2018.
 He made his under-23 debut in October 2018, making two appearances in friendly matches against Algeria.
-He represented the Morocco national team in a friendly 3–1 win over Senegal on 9 October 2020.
+He represented the senior Morocco national team in a friendly 3–1 win over Senegal on 9 October 2020.